mehulagg/gitlab_test/doc/user/project/packages/npm_registry.md

-npm publish @scope/package --tag  #Publish new package with new tag npm dist-tag add @scope/package@version tag #add a tag to an existing package npm dist-tag ls @scope/package #List all tags under the package npm dist-tag rm @scope/package@version tag #Delete a tag from the package npm install @scope/package@tag
+npm publish @scope/package --tag  #Publish new package with new tag npm dist-tag add @scope/package@version tag #add a tag to an existing package npm dist-tag ls @scope/package #List all tags under the package npm dist-tag rm @scope/package@version tag #Delete a tag from the package* npm install @scope/package@tag
 ```

+*Due to a bug in NPM 6.9.0, deleting dist tags fails.
+We have [submitted a Pull Request to the NPM repository](https://github.com/npm/cli/pull/235) to fix the bug in NPM's next release.

 NOTE:**Note:** The `latest` tag is added by default when a package is published without a tag.
 The same goes to installing a package without specifying the tag or version.